Five projects receive funding to support public engagement

 The SCONe project, whose staff are based largely at the University of Edinburgh, aims to improve health outcomes by establishing a comprehensive repository of retinal images from optometry practices across Scotland.

 The term ‘data’ covers a wide range of information, which can make it challenging for the public to engage in discussions about data research.
-Using the SCONe project as an example, the team will work with the public to break down complex ideas into tangible examples.
-Working with participants, they will explore the implications of using – or not using – health data in research around disease prevention, care and early detection.
+Using the SCONe project as an example, the team worked with the public to break down complex ideas into tangible examples.

-The project aims to include participants that reflect the demographics included in the SCONe repository, with a focus on young adults (18 to 25) and older adults (60+).
-The team have identified that there are often limited opportunities for participants from these generations to come together and engage in meaningful dialogue, and hope that including a mix of ages will provide perspectives from people who haven’t grown up with technology and younger people with a digitally centred background.
+The team identified that there are often limited opportunities for participants from these generations to come together and engage in meaningful dialogue.
+Through the project, they focused on engaging with participants of a mix of ages, providing perspectives from people who haven’t grown up with technology and younger people with a digitally centred background.

 Related content